opencog/atomspace-bridge/README.md

 Open Questions
 --------------
 Some issues to ponder:
+* What's the right solution to the foreign-key dilemma?

 * The flybase dataset seems to have a large number of extremely complex SQL stored procedures.
 What are they?
 What do they do?
 What should we do with them?